I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_receive_filter_parameters.md

 <div class="alert"><b>Note</b>  Miniport drivers that support <a href="https://msdn.microsoft.com/500FBF0F-54D9-4675-8E2D-447387DA8798">NDIS packet coalescing</a> or the SR-IOV interface must set the <b>QueueId</b> member to NDIS_DEFAULT_RECEIVE_QUEUE_ID.</div>
 <div> </div>

+`FilterId`

+A receive filter identifier.
+The filter identifier
+     is an integer from one to the number of receive filters that the network adapter supports.
+A value of zero is invalid.

+`FieldParametersArrayOffset`

+The offset, in bytes, to the first element in an array of elements that follow this structure.
+The offset is measured from the start of the <b>NDIS_RECEIVE_FILTER_PARAMETERS</b> structure up to the beginning of the first element.
+Each element in the array is an <a href="..\ntddndis\ns-ntddndis-_ndis_receive_filter_field_parameters.md">NDIS_RECEIVE_FILTER_FIELD_PARAMETERS</a> structure.

+<div class="alert"><b>Note</b>  If <b>FieldParametersArrayNumElements</b> is set to zero, this member is ignored.  </div>
+<div> </div>

+`FieldParametersArrayNumElements`

+The number of elements in the array.

+`FieldParametersArrayElementSize`

+The size, in bytes, of each element in the array.

 `RequestedFilterIdBitCount`